robisim74/angular-library-starter/README.md

     If you want the library will be compatible with server-side prerendering:
     * `window`, `document`, `navigator` and other browser types do not exist on the server
     * don't manipulate the _nativeElement_ directly

+## Built with this starter
+- [angular-l10n](https://github.com/robisim74/angular-l10n) *An Angular library to translate messages, dates and numbers*
+- [angular-auth-oidc-client](https://github.com/damienbod/angular-auth-oidc-client) *An OpenID Connect Implicit Flow client for Angular*

 ## License
 MIT